aquarius-wing/personal-sync/README.md

 ## License

-CalendarSync is available under the MIT license.
+PersonalSync is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Changelog